Which fashion game is the best among BTS members? - ExBulletin

 Suga aka Min Yoongi – Did you watch Daechwita’s music video?

 Just like her music, her outfits also take on a darker hue which is extremely soothing and instantly catches the eye.
-Even outside of his usual choice of black clothes, whenever Suga has opted for a more colorful touch while wearing fuzzy sweaters or formal outfits that go beyond the usual black and white suit and tie or dress. ‘a tuxedo. they also matched well with the sophisticated and elegant air that dominates his artistic personality.
+Even outside of his usual choice of black clothes, whenever Suga has opted for a more colorful touch while wearing fuzzy sweaters or formal outfits that go beyond the usual black and white suit and tie or tuxedo. , they also matched well with the sophisticated. and the elegant air that commands his artistic personality.
 And it’s no surprise that its selection of headbands, sweaters and eyewear is distinctive, impressive and cool.

 Park Jimin – The jack-of-all-trades